A healthier semi-classical dynamics: Healed semi-classical dynamics

 To make the above discussion more concrete, consider the numerically simulated dynamics shown in Figures \ref{fig:single_qubit_traj} and \ref{fig:single_planet_traj}, of a qubit interacting with a 1D particle, and a toy model of a test particle moving in the Newtonian potential of a mass in superposition.
 Here the trajectories in phase space are shown on the left, while on the right the trajectory in Hilbert space is represented by a path on the surface on the Bloch sphere.
-For both, we see that the classical trajectories correspond to the motion expected if the force on the classical system were determined by an eigenvalue of the relevant operator, but with additional diffusion around this.
+For both, we see that the classical trajectories correspond to the motion expected if the force on the classical system were determined by an eigenvalue of $\{p_i,H\}$, but with additional diffusion around this.
 The quantum trajectories are correlated with these classical trajectories, such that when the particle's momentum has increased significantly, or when the test mass has moved significantly towards the mass on the left, the corresponding quantum state is also in the corresponding eigenstate with high probability.
 A given change in the classical system is only significant if it is large compared to the background classical noise $\sigma$; this indicates why the changes in the quantum degree of freedom are inversely proportional to the noise strength in the classical system.

 The full details of these models appear in Appendix $\ref{sec: toy}$, where we simulate a number of simple toy models that arise as special cases of this general Hamiltonian dynamics, including a toy model for vacuum fluctuations sourcing the expansion rate in the early universe.
-Let us now compare the semi-classical theory presented here, with several other approaches.